Documenting COVID-19 at Columbia

 - CUIMC and NYP Hospital colleagues: The Archives & Special Collections at the Augustus C. Long Health Sciences Library invites students, faculty, staff, and alumni of the Columbia University Irving Medical Center and NewYork-Presbyterian Hospital to share your own stories of life in the pandemic through donations of personal reminiscences, diaries, blogs, websites, photos, and videos.
 Materials may be submitted through this linked form which will also give you information on copyright and privacy.
 Please feel free to contact firstname.lastname@example.org if you have any questions.

 - Share Your Story: In support of our documentation efforts, Columbia University Human Resouces (CUHR) invited all employees to contribute a story about their COVID-19 experience via their website.
 See stories submitted by faculty and staff about their personal experiences, view images of home working environments, and read shout outs of praise to Columbia’s frontline essential workers on the Columbia Together website.

 For the latest Columbia COVID-19 updates and available resources, please consult the following sites:

 - COVID-19 Resource Guide for the Columbia Community

-- Your Libraries Online and check out the Library Status Updates for the latest in library services
+- Check out the Library Status Updates for the latest in library services

 - COVID-19: Columbia Student Resources, Activities and Opportunities